 Hope for young peopleovercoming challenges, making positive life choices and fulfilling potential

-She is an active member of her local church and is involved in much of the children’s’ work there.
-Amanda and her husband, John, have a grown up son and daughter and a baby granddaughter.
-She spends as much time as possible with her family and in her free time enjoys Pilates, aquaerobics and walking.
+Married to John and with a grown up son and daughter and a two young granddaughters, she spends as much time as possible with her family and in her free time enjoys Pilates, aquaerobics and walking.

 Tony Richards has specialised in primary and middle years education in a career that has ranged from teaching in the UK to senior leadership positions in Greece, Germany and Malaysia, where he was Head of Primary at the Alice Smith School.

 More recently he has worked at Clifton High School, Bristol, a prominent independent school, where he was both Head of Primary, and Deputy Head of the Senior School.
 During his time at Clifton High, Tony was an accredited Independent Schools’ Inspector.
 Having retired from teaching in 2014, Tony now edits an online magazine for teachers in international schools and is an occasional educational consultant.

 Granville Sykes retired in 2015 as Deputy Head (Academic) of Queen Elizabeth’s Hospital.
 Since then he has continued to teach maths as a private tutor and as a volunteer tutor in state schools around Bristol.

 He has been a Trustee of Hope’s Place since retiring, and is responsible for IT, including this web site.